 The fear and emotional trauma from workplace sexual harassment can be debilitating and you need an employment lawyer who can fight for you.
-Nashville sexual harassment lawyer Curt Masker is an aggressive advocate who takes the fight to employers who permit sexual harassment in their workplaces.Employer Liability for Workplace Sexual Harassment
+Our law firm of Nashville employment lawyers aggressively advocates for employees who suffer from sex discrimination and harassment in the workplace.Employer Liability for Workplace Sexual Harassment

 Employers are legally responsible for the actions of their managers and other employees under the doctrine of “respondeat superior.”
 Put differently, your employer has a legal duty to protect you from unlawful harassment.
 An employer is automatically liable for harassment by a supervisor that results in a negative employment action such as termination, demotion, or denial of a pay raise.
 Also, if the company knew or should have known of harassment at the hands of a coworker, then it may be legally liable.Federal and Tennessee Sexual Harassment Laws

 In Tennessee, employees are protected against sexual harassment by Title VII of the Civil Rights Act of 1964 (Title VII) and the Tennessee Human Rights Act (THRA).
 Nashville employment attorney Curt Masker files harassment complaints on behalf of Tennessee workers with the Equal Employment Opportunity Commission (EEOC), and then federal court, for claims under both Title VII and the THRA.